 Considering the fact that Stade de Lyon is located in the suburbs, you should not expect much when it comes to eating out.
-The farmlands and small houses of local residents mainly surround the area.
+The farmlands and small houses of residents mainly surround the area.
 However, you can still choose from a decent selection of venues to eat out in the fresh air and in a cool atmosphere as well as have a drink or two to celebrate the victory.

 - Eden Rock Cafe – although you are 10 km away from the big city, there is always a place for some rock-n-roll.
 The venue hosts live shows every Friday in addition to fast-casual foodservice concept.
 Try local burgers.
 They are certainly worth it.

 Things to see at the stadium

 Visitors will never get bored before and after the match.
-The curators arrange different excursions and stadium tours letting you get behind the curtains and follow the 67-year path of Lyon’s football glory in the local museum.
+The curators arrange different excursions and stadium tours, letting you get behind the curtains and follow the path of Lyon’s football glory in the local museum.